 One of the many changes kids go through during puberty and adolescence include sleep cycles, where they tend to be more alert at later hours of the day due to shifting melatonin levels.
 [American Sleep Apnea Association]

-Recent research suggests that sleep is critical for controlling the expression of your genes and the development of your social brain.
+Recent research suggests that sleep is critical for controlling the expression of genes and the development of your social brain.
 [Science Daily]

 Both are a factor that can negatively affect how much federal funding a public school receives.
-[CBS News]
+[The Brookings Institute]

 According to the CDC, 5 out of 6 middle and high schools in the U.S. start before 8:30 AM.
 [Centers for Disease Control and Prevention]

 Dive into other California bills originally vetoed by the former governor but signed by the current here.